JustinGoheen/fabric-lab/README.md

 `fabric_lab.backend` should contain MixIns, Hooks, and utilities.

-`fabric_lab.components` should contain Lightning Flows and Works for use with LightningApps, grouped by purpose for cohesion.
+`fabric_lab.components` should contain workers (i.e. sweeps) grouped by purpose for cohesion.

 `fabric_lab.pipeline` should contain code for data acquistion and preprocessing, and building a TorchDataset and LightningDataModule.